 When we became parents, it became a favorite of our girls.
 It shares the story of how a church mouse wants to do something special for Jesus on his birthday.
 It then goes on to share the gospel with readers.

-Our girls do not believe in Santa Claus, but they know about St. Nicholas.
+Our girls don’t really believe in Santa Claus, but they know about St. Nicholas.
 This book is a must-read for teaching the legend behind the Santa Claus of today.

 And, today, I wanted to share with you some of my favorite Christmas eBooks (cause you know I’m an eBook addict!) floating around the blogosphere!